Neon Bank Review 2024: The Best Swiss Digital Bank

 Neon is entirely digital, while Migros is still a traditional bank with offices.
 However, it does not matter much these days.
 You can do everything on both banks with your smartphone.
 Migros has a few more options, like broker accounts.
 But these are not services you should generally take with your bank anyway.

 The cards offered by Migros and Neon are very similar.
-Neon has a Mastercard, while Migros has a Visa.
+Neon offers a Mastercard, while Migros offers a Visa.
 Both cards are free and have the same features.
-None of these two offer a Maestro.
+None of these two offers a Maestro.

 You will not be entirely blocked with only a Mastercard, either.
 And with Neon’s Mastercard, you can pay abroad for free, while it would be costly with Migros Bank.